matthewreagan/Simple3DSwift/README.md

 The code is not much more than a handful of `CGFloat`s and calls to `sin()`/`cos()` for the rotations.
 This is by no means a robust or performant 3D engine, but I was happy with how little code was required to get the world up-and-running.

-## Related Article

-I'm working on an article (to be posted [on my blog](http://sound-of-silence.com)) which summarizes the minimal math and data structures in this demo, since it might be of interest to individuals just getting started writing 3D programs.
-If this is something you'd like to see please [let me know](http://sound-of-silence.com/?page=contact).

 ## Author

 **Matt Reagan** - Website: [http://sound-of-silence.com/](http://sound-of-silence.com/) - Twitter: [@hmblebee](https://twitter.com/hmblebee)